 We know we should be doing it—but only 27.2 percent of American adults are bothering to eat veggies three or more times a day, according to the Centers for Disease Control.
 And it’s not just us grown-ups.
 Only 36 percent of kids ages 2 to 19 eat enough veggies to meet national guidelines[i].

 Why is it so hard to eat your vegetables?
 Turns out, the answer might be all in a name.

-Brian Wansink, a Cornell professor and author of Mindless Eating: Why We Eat More than We Think, has found that giving vegetables an enticing suddenly makes them mouth-watering.
-In a six-week experiment at the Cornell Food and Brands Lab, Wansink found that people who ate identically-prepared portions of fish rated the food differently when with different names.
+Brian Wansink, a Cornell professor and author of Mindless Eating: Why We Eat More than We Think, has found that giving vegetables an enticing name suddenly makes them mouth-watering.
+In a six-week experiment at the Cornell Food and Brands Lab, Wansink found that people who ate identically-prepared portions of fish rated the food differently when they had different names.